garretyoder/app-theme-engine/README.md

     />
 ```

-The theme engine allows you to apply theme colors to any view using tags. **You can even use multiple tags, separated by commas:
+The theme engine allows you to apply theme colors to any view using tags. **You can even use multiple tags, separated by commas**:

 ```xml
 <View